The Long March

 The second stage was travelled by rail in battered cattle trucks.
 These contained more then 40 men each rolling out of Spremberg at around 23.00 hrs on the 2nd February, finishing their journey at around 16.30 hrs on 4th February, after between 41 and 48 hours travelling; (estimates vary, some groups arriving later than others).
 The trip had taken place in appallingly unsanitary conditions, the only hygiene facility being a bucket in the centre of each wagon.
 The total distance covered was around 620km.
 This was to Tarmstadt and Westertimke reaching Marlag und Milag Nord naval POW camp, 96 km north of Hannover.

 The third stage was back on foot from Camp Marlag und Nord, Westertimke, covering another 400 kms on foot through Hamburg up to, for my Uncle's group, the small village of Trenthorst 10km outside Lubeck.
 It was at midday 2nd May 1945 that they were liberated in Trenthorst...just 6 days before VE Day.

-Four images from this series have been shortlisted for The Royal Photographic Society's International Photography 160th Exhibition in London 2017 followed by an international exhibition tour in 2018.
+Four images from this selection were shortlisted for The Royal Photographic Society's International Photography 160th Exhibition in London 2017.